library(MsExperiment)

 The importance of having reliable and efficient databases of chemical standards cannot be overlooked and the community is putting a lot of effort on that in terms of data organization, standardization and development of specific software libraries.

 Let’s suppose that having a library of standards in our lab, we injected them with the same chromatography used for the wines.
 Among the other compounds, our library contains 3 types of procyanidins B1, B2, B3.
-They are rather large polyphenols widely present in many matrices of vegetal origin.
+They are rather large polyphenols widely present in many matrices of plant origin.

 We also know that in negative ion mode all these three molecules, will mainly yield the [M-H]- ion in negative ion mode MS (m/z 577.1352).